Walking in Westchester and More

 Sheather Rd, Mt Kisco, NY

-The town of New Castle recently acquired a great open space area which used to belong to William Burden, the ambassador to Belgium under Dwight Eisenhower.
+The town of New Castle acquired a great open space area which used to belong to William Burden, the ambassador to Belgium under Dwight Eisenhower.
 From the parking area off Sheather Road you will find a set of trails looping through this 124 acre wetland area, crossing streams, passing ponds, and climbing a small hill with views to the southeast.

 Butler Sanctuary